 October 23 is as good a day as any, no better, to trek to the deep San Fernando Valley.
-On that Sunday, the campus of Cal State University, Northridge, will be super-alive in an extraordinary double-bill highlighting the best of African-American art.
+On that Sunday, the campus of Cal State University, Northridge, will be super alive in an extraordinary double-bill highlighting the best of African-American art.

 Featured photographers: Roland Charles, Willie Middlebrook, Jack Davis, Calvin Hick

-At two pm: CSUN’s visual-arts contribution to the Getty’s pan-city event, Pacific Standard Time, “Identify and Affirmation: Post War African-American Photography” opens.
+At 2 pm: CSUN’s visual-arts contribution to the Getty’s pan-city event, Pacific Standard Time, “Identify and Affirmation: Post War African-American Photography” opens.
 Comprised of 125 images produced by Los Angeles African-American photographers during the post-war years 1945-1980, the show offers insight into the era, artistic growth, and development of events shaping African-American identity in Los Angeles.

 Miles was not a son of Los Angeles, rather, of St. Louis, but what can we say?
 His oeuvre, in all stages and permutations, is central to the spirit marked by Pacific Standard Time.
-His tough, alienated personal style, lonely existential tone, rejection of musical fillip, or of anything extraneous — it all fits so well with the post-war zeitgeist.
+His tough, alienated personal style, lonely existential tone, rejection of musical fillip, or of anything extraneous — all fits so well with the post-war zeitgeist.

 Akinmusire, on his part, won Downbeat Magazine‘s Rising Star Jazz Artist of the Year and Rising Star Trumpet honors this year.

-Hello?
 Go see this young man play!

-The band: Akinmusire (trumpet), Walter Smith III (tenor sax), Sam Harris (piano), Harish Raghavan (bass), Justin Brown (drums).
+Akinmusire (trumpet), Walter Smith III (tenor sax), Sam Harris (piano), Harish Raghavan (bass), Justin Brown (drums).

 Identity and Affirmation | CSUN art galleries | opens Oct 23